Technologicat/unpythonic/doc/features.md

    - `within`: yield items from iterable until successive iterates are close enough.
 Useful with [Cauchy sequences](https://en.wikipedia.org/wiki/Cauchy_sequence). **Added in v0.14.2.**
    - `prod`: like the builtin `sum`, but compute the product.
 Oddly missing from the standard library.
    - `iterate1`, `iterate`: return an infinite generator that yields `x`, `f(x)`, `f(f(x))`, ...
-     - `iterate1` is for 1-to-1 functions; `iterate` for n-to-n, unpacking the return value to the argument list of the next call.
+     - `iterate1` is for 1-to-1 functions.
+     - `iterate` is for n-to-n, unpacking the return value to the args/kwargs of the next call.
+       - **Changed in v0.15.0.** *Now the function must return a `Values` object in the same shape as it accepts args and kwargs.*
  - *miscellaneous*:
    - `uniqify`, `uniq`: remove duplicates (either all or consecutive only, respectively), preserving the original ordering of the items.
    - `rev` is a convenience function that tries `reversed`, and if the input was not a sequence, converts it to a tuple and reverses that.
 The return value is a `reversed` object.